Maine Coast Striped Bass TournamentAll Points Fly Shop + Outfitter

 Specifics about the information given on the "Snap-A-Striper" card:

-One aspect that I KNOW anglers will have questions about is the "Location" part.
+One aspect that I know anglers will have questions about is the "Location" part.
 Fear not!
 This section does not need to be specific.
 I don't need to know what rock you were standing on, what beach you were at, or even the town you were in.
 All that really needs to be input here is a very general piece of information.
 So you could even write "somewhere between Portland Head Light and Scarborough Beach."
 That works!
 The more specific the better for GMRI, but this is by no means a requirement.
 We just need something, and you cannot write just "Maine."
 Further, NO location information will be given to other anglers or posted online.
-The only people who will see this are myself and the G.M.R.I.
+The only people who will see this are Joe, myself, and the G.M.R.I.

 The "Head Submitted" portion does NOT need to be included at all.
-This tournament is a catch-and-release deal ONLY.
+This tournament is catch-and-release ONLY.
 So the sole time this would be applicable would be IF a fish is caught and is significantly injured or dies in the landing process.
 At that point you may, on your own accord, harvest and submit the fish.
 IN ALL OTHER CASES PLEASE LEAVE THIS PORTION BLANK

 Gulf Of Maine Research Institute: https://www.gmri.org/